top of page

 In the early days, the group performed in parades, civic events, church services, and was a part of the first Stone Mountain Highland Games in 1972.
 We are proud to say that Henry remains an active member of the band to this day!

-Today, APB is under the leadership of Pipe Major Rob Rogers and Drum Sergeant Patrick Osborne, fielding two competition units in Grades 3 and 4.
-In recent years, APB finished first in the Grade 3 Eastern United States Pipe Band Association (EUSPBA) standings in 2013 and 2016.
-Based on these results, APB ascended to Grade 2 for the 2017 and 2018 seasons.
+Musically, APB is under the direction of Pipe Major Rob Rogers and Drum Sergeant Patrick Osborne, fielding two competition units in Grades 3 and 4.
+At the conclusion of the 2023 season, both APB bands finished atop the Eastern United States Pipe Band Association (EUSPBA) standings, with APB's Grade 4 winning in back-to-back years..

 APB boasts two IMDb credits -- for the soundtrack in the motion picture Into the Wild, and for the documentary Celtic Women: Believe, recorded at Atlanta’s Fox Theater.